utubo/vim-textobj-twochars/README.md

 ## Note
+- vim-textobj-twochars does not support a nested pair.
-When press same characters on the cursor, vim-textobj-twochars searches the tail from
+- When press same characters on the cursor, vim-textobj-twochars searches the tail from
   1. In the current line and after the cursor
   2. In the current line and before the cursor
   3. After the current line

 Exmaple1:
 ```